Food Trucks: Compliance Resources

 Compliance tools for food trucks in Texas that prepare food.
 (Not intended for single-service food concessions that only sell prepackaged food.)

-Food truck businesses are primarily regulated by the Department of State Health Services (DSHS) and the TCEQ.
-However, it is very important that you contact local authorities before starting a food truck business to find local ordinances that apply to the Food Truck industry.
-Many cities, including Houston, Dallas, Austin, San Antonio, El Paso, and Lubbock, have websites to help you comply with local requirements.
+Retail food establishments, including food trucks, are primarily regulated by the Texas Department of State Health Services (DSHS) under Title 25 of the Texas Administrative Code (25 TAC) Part 1, Chapter 288.
+There may be parts of your business that are also regulated by TCEQ.
+You should always contact local authorities before starting a food truck business to find local ordinances that apply to the Food Truck industry.
+Many cities, including Houston, Dallas, Austin, San Antonio, El Paso, and Lubbock, have websites to help you comply with these local requirements.

-If you don’t qualify as a de minimis facility, you may qualify for a Permit by Rule (PBR).
+If you do not meet the requirements to be a de minimis facility, you may qualify for a Permit by Rule (PBR).
 The following PBRs may apply to your facility:

 - 30 TAC 106.242 – Food Preparation